-❉ This is the fourth in a series of blogs that discuss diagrams and the diagrammatic format, especially in relation to fine art.
+❉ This is the fourth in a series of blogs that discuss diagrams in the arts and sciences.
 I recently completed my PhD on this subject at Kyoto city University of the Arts, Japan's oldest Art School.

 Feel free to leave comments or to contact me directly if you'd like any more information on life as an artist in Japan, what a PhD in Fine Art involves, applying for the Japanese Government Monbusho Scholarship program (MEXT), or to talk about diagrams and diagrammatic art in general.